Are interior colors getting warmer, and is brown coming back?

 What I’m NOT seeing:

-• Tan or brown walls, period.
+- Tan or brown on every surface.
 No all brown interiors.
 And very few all beige interiors (and those are usually done by skilled interior designers).

 NOPE!